South Station: Early years

+At its peak the station had 28 tracks used for passenger service.
 It became the busiest station in New England by 1913.
-A stop on the Atlantic Avenue Elevated served South Station from 1901 to 1938; what is now the Red Line subway was extended from Park Street to South Station in 1913.
+A stop on the Atlantic Avenue Elevated served South Station from 1901 to 1938; what is now the Red Line subway was extended from Washington to South Station in 1916.
 The train shed, originally one of the largest in the world, was eliminated in a 1930 renovation due to corrosion caused by the nearby ocean's salt air.

 In the original configuration, two tracks came off each approach to join into a four-track line and then run under the main platforms in a two-track loop.
 These tracks were never put into service, and later became a parking lot and bowling alley for employees.
+(The tunnel has since been removed.)

 While the station handled 125,000 passengers each day during World War II, post-war passenger rail traffic declined in the US.
 In 1959, the New Haven's Old Colony Division–successor of the Old Colony Railroad–which had served the South Shore and Cape Cod, stopped passenger service.
 The New Haven itself went bankrupt in 1961.
 South Station was sold to the Boston Redevelopment Authority (BRA) in 1965.

-Portions of the station were demolished and the land was used to build the Boston South Postal Annex and the Stone and Webster building.
+The United States Postal Service originally had Mail Express Terminals on Atlantic Avenue, reached by angled tracks.
+By 1966, this was replaced by a larger Boston South Postal Annex where some of the passenger tracks were.
+A second expansion later in the 1960s converted the postal annex from rail to truck for long-distance transport.
+The USPS put loading docks facing a block of Dorchester Avenue, which it purchased from the city to avoid traffic conflicts.

+In 1975, unused portions of the station were demolished and replaced with a new modernist building at 245 Summer Street, to serve as headquarters for engineering firm Stone and Webster.
+Today, that building is occupied by Fidelity Investments.

 In the early 1970s, the BRA developed plans to demolish the rest of the station and replace it with a multi-use development including a new train station, a bus station, a parking garage, and commercial structures.
 The plan was never realized, and South Station was added to the National Register of Historic Places in 1975.